ASHRAE Technical Committee 1.12

 climate that can lead to problems with mold and mildew.
 Several

-will be presented at the American Society of Heating, Refrigerating and
+Florida, will be presented at the American Society of Heating,

-Wyndham Palace Resort.
-Ninety-five sessions will be presented as part
+Fla., at the Wyndham Palace Resort.
+Ninety-five sessions will be

 constructing and operating buildings in locations such as Florida is

-Society Program Committee, said.
-“Our goal is to make engineering in
+chair of the Society Program Committee, said.
+“Our goal is to make

-these climates easier by providing guidance on humidity control issues,
+engineering in these climates easier by providing guidance on humidity

 seminar addresses design and construction in hot and humid climates,